-The $I^2C$ bus employs two signals; SDA (data) and SCL (clock), to communicate between integrated circuits in a system.
-Data is transferred on the bus serially one bit at a time.
-The address and data can be transferred in byte (8-bit) format, with the most significant bit (MSB) transferred first.
+The IC bus employs two signals; SDA (data) and SCL (clock), to communicate between integrated circuits in a system.
+Data is transferred on the bus serially, one bit at a time.
+The address and data can be transferred in byte (8-bit) format, with the most-significant bit (MSB) transferred first.
 In addition, each byte transferred on the bus is acknowledged by the receiving device with an acknowledge bit.
 Each transfer operation begins with the master device driving a start condition on the bus and ends with the master device driving a stop condition on the bus.
 The bus uses transitions on the data pin (SDA) while the clock is high to indicate a start and stop conditions.
 A high-to-low transition on SDA indicates a start and a low-to-high transition indicates a stop.
-Normal data bit transitions must occur within the low time of the clock period.
-These conditions are shown in Figure 27.
+Normal data-bit transitions must occur within the low time of the clock period.
+These conditions are shown in Figure 26.
 The master generates the 7-bit slave address and the read/write (R/W) bit to open communication with another device and then waits for an acknowledge condition.
-The TAS5708 holds SDA low during the acknowledge clock period to indicate an acknowledgment.
+The TAS5709 holds SDA low during the acknowledge clock period to indicate an acknowledgment.
 When this occurs, the master transmits the next byte of the sequence.
-Each device is addressed by a unique 7-bit slave address plus $R/\overline{W}$ bit (1 byte).
+Each device is addressed by a unique 7-bit slave address plus R/W bit (1 byte).
 All compatible devices share the same signals via a bidirectional bus using a wired-AND connection.
 An external pullup resistor must be used for the SDA and SCL signals to set the high level for the bus.

-Figure 27.
+Figure 26.
 Typical IC Sequence

 There is no limit on the number of bytes that can be transmitted between start and stop conditions.
 When the last word transfers, the master generates a stop condition to release the bus.
-A generic data transfer sequence is shown in Figure 27.
+A generic data-transfer sequence is shown in Figure 26.

-The 7-bit address for TAS5708 is 0011 011 (0x36).
+The 7-bit address for the TAS5709 is 0011 011 (0x36).
+The 7-bit address for the TAS5709A is 0011 101 (0x3A).

-TAS5708 address can be changed from 0x36 to 0x38 by writing 0x38 to device address register 0xF9.
+TAS5709 and TAS5709A addresses can be changed from 0x36 to 0x38 by writing 0x38 to device address register 0xF9.